High Asia Herald Report

 About her future plans, she said: “being a forestry student I want to be a district forest officer (DFO) and weed out the forest department from corruption.

 Sania Ghulam, a student of MSc Economics who grabbed third prize, while speaking to the High Asia Herald, said she was very thankful to CBS and NAB for organizing such a wonderful event.

-Faculty of KIU and Fatima Jinnah Girls College Gilgit also appreciated the efforts of the organisers and the work of the students.
+The faculty of KIU and Fatima Jinnah Girls College Gilgit also appreciated the efforts of the organisers and the work of the students.

-NAB has set up over 3,000 character-building societies in educational institutes to channelise creative energy of youth in the fight against corruption.
+NAB has set up over 3,000 character-building societies in educational institutes to channelise the creative energy of youth in the fight against corruption.